SunRun/sr-sec-py-sns-logger/README.md

 # sr-sec-py-sns-logger

 A Python module for sending structured security logs to AWS SNS for centralized security monitoring.
-This library ensures all security events are consistently formatted and delivered to your security logging pipeline.
+This library ensures all security events are consistently formatted and delivered to your security logging pipeline with comprehensive validation.

 **Key Features:**
 - 🔒 **Security-First**: Designed specifically for security event logging